Cyclone Idai Appeal

 The cyclone made landfall on Thursday 14th March.
 As a result, whole regions of Mozambique, Zimbabwe, and Malawi are completely devastated.

-ActionAid is already on the ground and will provide relief items such as food, blankets, hygiene kits, water sterilising tablets, water containers, clothes, and tents.
+ActionAid is on the ground and providing relief items such as food, blankets, hygiene kits, water sterilising tablets, water containers, clothes, and tents.

 What is a Cyclone?